Manawaroa Manawaroa: Steadfast Hope For Whānau Facing Methamphetamine Use #Manawaroa

 About this project

-Steadfast Hope for Whānau is a kaupapa Māori research project that explores the lived experiences of whānau impacted by methamphetamine (meth) use.
-Meth use continues to escalate in Aotearoa, with increased availability and affordability making it a critical concern for Māori, as it is for all New Zealanders.
-The one-year study recognises that whānau affected by meth addiction face numerous challenges that can have impacts on intergenerational whānau wellbeing.
+Manawaroa: Steadfast Hope for Whānau is a kaupapa Māori research project exploring the lived experiences of whānau impacted by methamphetamine (meth) use.
+Meth use continues to escalate in Aotearoa, with increased availability and affordability, which makes it a critical concern for Māori and the wider community.
+This one-year study recognises that whānau affected by meth addiction face numerous challenges that impact intergenerational whānau wellbeing.

-Central to this kaupapa is positioning whānau at the heart of a strengths-based, solutions-focused approach.
+Central to this kaupapa is placing whānau at the heart of a strengths-based, solution-focused approach.
 In seeking to deepen understanding of the stresses and health impacts faced by whānau living with, or closely connected to, a whānau member who uses meth, this research aims to nurture the resilience, strength, and hope that carry whānau through these challenges.
 At the same time, the study explores how Māori cultural practices can work alongside clinical approaches to create more holistic forms of support and healing.
 Manawaroa represents an important step toward developing holistic solutions and approaches that support healing for whānau, including those who use meth.

-The project is led by Dr Jo Mane and researcher Megan Tunks, who bring complementary expertise to the study.
+The project is led by Prof. Jenny Lee-Morgan, Dr Jo Mane, and researcher Megan Tunks, who bring complementary expertise to the study.
+Jenny is the Managing Director of Research and a principal investigator across projects at Pūrangakura, with over three decades of experience in kaupapa Māori research.
 Jo, a senior researcher with Pūrangakura for the past three years, has a strong background in kaupapa Māori and community-based research, guiding the project with approaches that place whānau at the centre.
 Megan contributes deep knowledge of public health and hauora provider networks, drawing on her experience to support health outcomes and strengthen connections across communities.

 Pūrangakura is honoured to partner with hauora organisations in three regions: Te Hā Oranga in Tāmaki Makaurau, Te Puna Ora o Mataatua in Te Moana o Toi, and Te Hiku Hauora in Tai Tokerau.
 We hosted our first wānanga on Thursday 4 September 2025, bringing together hauora partners, advisors, and community practitioners.
-This gathering was vital for sharing and consolidating ideas, shaping a collective research approach and proposing shared outcomes for the project.
-Throughout this one-year kaupapa, Pūrangakura remains committed to building strong relationships with our hauora partners and their communities to develop whānau-centred solutions.
+This gathering was vital for sharing and consolidating ideas, shaping a collective research approach, and proposing shared outcomes for the project.
+Throughout this one-year research project, Pūrangakura remains committed to building strong relationships with our hauora partners and their communities to develop whānau-centred solutions.

 Community Partners